umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Installing-Deploy/CICD-Pipeline/ci-cd-github-actions.md

 We will not cover how you can set up the site itself as this is beyond this documentation.
 :::

-To set up the build server in Azure Web Apps.
+The following steps will take you through setting up a build server in Azure Web Apps.
 Go to the Azure portal and find the empty website that we have set up and want to connect to.

 1. Go to the Deployment Center.

 ![Azure deployments](images/Deployment-center.png)

 In the Deployment Center we can set up the CI/CD build server.
-In this example we are going to set up our build server by using Github Actions.
-You can set up the build server however you want as long as it supports executing powershell scripts.
+With this example we are going to set up our build server by using Github Actions.
+It is possible set up the build server however you want as long as it supports executing powershell scripts.

 2. Go to the Settings tab.
 3. Choose which source and build provider to use.